Looking up dictionaries in the Traditional Mongolian alphabet (Inner Mongolia)

 Conventional romanisations: n, b, p, h (or kh), g, m, l, s, š (or sh), t, d, č (or ch), ǧ (or j), y, r

-The final column shows letters used in foreign words: va, fa, ka, tsa, dza, xa, lxa (Cyrillic ва, фа, ка, ца, за, ха, лха).
+The final column on the right shows letters used in foreign words: va, fa, ka, tsa, dza, xa, lxa (Cyrillic ва, фа, ка, ца, за, ха, лха).

-Setting out the table in IPA and Cyrillic shows very clearly the order followed by the dictionary.
-Unfortunately, because the Mongolian traditional script is ambiguous as to several groups of vowel sounds and also several consonants, this order is not at all clear from looking at the traditional alphabetic index because the traditional script is ambiguous as to certain vowels and consonants:
+Setting out the table in IPA, Cyrillic, and conventional romanisation shows very clearly the order followed by the dictionary.
+However, this order is not at all clear from looking at the traditional alphabetic index because the traditional script is ambiguous as to certain vowels and consonants:

-The vowels a and e, ɔ and ʊ, and o and u respectively are not systematically distinguished.
+The vowel sets a and ə, ɔ and ʊ, and o and u are not systematically distinguished.
 (In Cyrillic this corresponds to а and э, о and у, and ө and ү.
 In conventional romanisations it corresponds to a and e, o and u, ö and ü).

 The consonants x and g / ɣ (corresponding to Cyrillic х and г) are not distinguished before feminine/yin vowels.
 Also, the consonants t and d (т and д) are in practice almost never distinguished.

-The above index is reproduced again below showing those letters which are ambiguous as to pronunciation.
-Those ambiguous between two vowels are shown in green; those ambiguous between two consonants are shown in blue; those ambiguous between both vowels and consonants (four possible readings) are shown in maroon.
+Here the index is reproduced showing those letters that are ambiguous as to pronunciation.
+Letters ambiguous between two vowels are shown in green; those ambiguous between two consonants are shown in blue; those ambiguous between both vowels and consonants (four possible readings) are shown in maroon.

 In looking up a word, the user must mentally convert the syllable to its correct pronunciation to find its place in the dictionary.
 If the correct pronunciation is not known, the user must be prepared to check in two or more different sections.

-The situation is not, of course, quite as dire as it appears, since the a and e (Cyrillic а and э) rows can often be distinguished if there is indication of vowel harmony in the word.
-But for the most part, without knowing the correct pronunciation (i.e., the place of the syllable in the table), the user is condemned to looking through several different parts of the dictionary.
+The situation is not, of course, quite as dire as it appears, since the a and ə (Cyrillic а and э) rows can often be distinguished if there is indication of vowel harmony in the word.
+But for the most part, without knowing the correct pronunciation, the user is condemned to looking through several different parts of the dictionary.